-In this section, we will discuss two null models that have a preservation ordering according to both case A and B of Section \ref{sec:ordering}.
-The results are as expected: more preservation gives larger p-values.
+In this section we will discuss two null models that have a preservation ordering according to both cases A and B of Section~\ref{sec:ordering}.
+The results are as expected: more preservation gives larger $p$-values.
 We only get rejection of the null hypothesis when we have little preservation.
 This may be due to a too simple null model.

 A very basic question related to the positioning of transcription factor binding sites (TFBS) is whether the binding sites of a given TF fall preferentially inside or outside genes.
-As a concrete example, we consider binding sites for the transcription factor MitF \citep{strub11essential} in relation to Ensembl gene regions~\citep{Flicek:2012ks}.
-We asked this question locally along the genome, dividing the genome into bins, and performing one separate test per bin.
+As a concrete example, we consider binding sites for the transcription factor MitF \citep{strub11essential} in relation to Ensembl gene regions \citep{Flicek:2012ks}.
+We asked this question locally along the genome, dividing the genome into bins and performing one separate test per bin.
 As bins we used chromosome bands, which represent a common partition of chromosomes into regions of a few megabases.
 To ensure a reasonable amount of data for the tests, we only considered chromosome bands containing at least one gene and five TFBS, resulting in 73 bins.
 Separate tests were performed for each bin.

 How can a hypothesis test be specified for this problem?
 Clearly, a natural test statistic is the number $T$ of TFBS falling inside genes.
-Furthermore, let $n$ be the total number of TFBS in the bin, and $p$ the proportion of the bin covered by genes.
+Furthermore, let $n$ be the total number of TFBS in the bin and $p$ the proportion of the bin covered by genes.
 A natural null model is that TFBS are uniformly and independently located within each bin.
-It is then easily seen that the distribution of the test statistic is $T \sim \mathrm{Binomial}(n,p)$.
+It is then easily seen that the distribution of the test statistic is $T \sim \Binomial(n,p)$.
 There are other alternatives.
 For instance, one might assume that the TFBS are Poisson distributed within the bin.
 This would preserve the underlying probability of observing a TFBS instead of the exact count of observed TFBS, thus giving rise to a (slightly) different null distribution.
-In our opinion, when realisations are based on Monte Carlo analysis, it is necessary to carefully study the properties of the null model.
+In our opinion, when realizations are based on Monte Carlo analysis, it is necessary to carefully study the properties of the null model.
 Mistakes are easily made if one directly writes down the null distribution of the test statistic.